Embedded-System-Projects/Embedded_System_LED_and_Motor_Control/README.md

-# Embedded System Design: Temperature-Based LED & Motor Control Using PIC16F877A
+# Embedded System Design: Temperature-Based LED & Push_Button-Based Motor Control Using PIC16F877A
 This repository contains an embedded system project that demonstrates **temperature-based LED control** and **push_button-based motor speed & direction control** using the **PIC16F877A** microcontroller.
 The project is implemented using **Proteus 8.10** for simulation and **MPLAB X IDE with XC8 Compiler** for code development.

 ## Repository Structure: